xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_finanzdaten/FinancialServices_Payment_Status_Check.md

 ```bash
 select * from payment_statuses emit changes;
 ```
 This is the standard way to merge streams into one.
-Please also check this sample from our [devloper page](https://developer.confluent.io/tutorials/merge-many-streams-into-one-stream/ksql.html).
+Please also check this sample from our [developer page](https://developer.confluent.io/tutorials/merge-many-streams-into-one-stream/ksql.html).

 Combine payment and status events in 1 hour window.
 Why we need a timing window for stream-stream join?
 Please follow the documentation [here](https://docs.ksqldb.io/en/latest/developer-guide/joins/join-streams-and-tables/#join-capabilities) to answer this question.
 ```